 We depend on the continued contributions of our executive officers to work effectively as a team, to execute our business strategy and to manage our business.
 The loss of key personnel, or their failure to work effectively, could have a material adverse effect on our business, financial condition, and results of operations.
-Specifically, we rely on J.A.
-Kirk McKinnon, our Chief Executive Officer, and Richard E. Schler, our Executive Vice-President, Craig Scherba, our President and Chief Operating Officer and Peter D. Liabotis, our Chief Financial Officer.
-We do not maintain key man life insurance on these individuals.
+Specifically, we rely on Richard E. Schler, our Chief Executive Officer, Craig Scherba, our President and Chief Operating Officer and Peter D. Liabotis, our Chief Financial Officer.
+We do not maintain key man life insurance.
 Should we lose any or all of their services and we are unable to replace their services with equally competent and experienced personnel, our operational goals and strategies may be adversely affected, which will negatively affect our potential revenues.